Editor Pete Stabovitz

 Our 1996 trip involving railroading was a little different this year.
 We visited our friends near Washington, DC and took a trip into the Pennsylvania Grand Canyon, near Wellsboro, PA and then an excursion ride on the Tioga Central Railroad in October.
-At the canyon, we took a gorse drawn “covered wagon” ride on the road bed of the former double tracked NYC/Conrail system.
-The rails have only been up about 8 years. it would have been a beautiful run on a steam excursion train in the canyon. the roadbed became a part of the “Rails to Trails” program, hence the horse drawn wagon.
+At the canyon, we took a horse drawn “covered wagon” ride on the road bed of the former double tracked NYC/Conrail system.
+The rails have only been up about 8 years.
+It would have been a beautiful run on a steam excursion train in the canyon.
+The roadbed became a part of the “Rails to Trails” program, hence the horse drawn wagon.
 I later asked why they didn’t try for an excursion train in the canyon.
-They said that the notice that the tracks were going to come out came out in the paper one day and the very next day the equipment was moving in to take up the tracks. there was no time to partition.
+They said that the notice that the tracks were going to come out came out in the paper one day and the very next day the equipment was moving in to take up the tracks.
+There was no time to partition.

 The canyon is approximately 10 miles from Wellsboro, and the track was taken up from before the canyon to Wellsboro Jct. about 3 miles north of Wellsboro.
 The track is still in and operating between Wellsboro and Corning RR for freight purposes.
 The Tioga Central operates passenger excursion service on the W&C track from Wellsboro Jct to Hammond Lake (approx 12 miles).
 Since there is no run around at Hammond Lake, and they are not allowed to back a passenger train any distance, they had a diesel locomotive on each end, one for each direction operation.